Moo-ninja/SRGANAssignment5Midterm/README.md

 16) The model is predicted on and the results are stored in a variable.
 The confusion matrix is defined and generated.
 16) Finally the generator loss from the original SRGAN training is plotted and outputted at the bottom

+RESULTS DISCUSSION
+- The classifier that was generated from Assignment 2 was effective and able to classify the DME and DRUSEN Images with solid accuracy and minimized loss after 20 epochs.
+Comparing this to Assignment 5, Assignment 2's code was more effective at classifying the images becasue they were the original images and not a generated image from 2 former images.
+To add onto this, since Assignment 5's classifer was only run for 120 epochs and not longer, the images did not look as high quality as they should.
+As a result the images negatively affected the generator and the results from that clearly are shown with sparatic losses in the graph.
+Furthermore when classifying the images with Assignment 5, the code from Assignment 2 had trouble detecting it resulting in a confusion matrix that was not as effective at showcasing the output.

+- To Summarize, from my tests and data collection/processing, the classifier from Assignment 2 and Assignment 1 are better at classifying DME and DRUSEN images at a more effective rate than super resolution images.
+Additionally they are more efficent and can be used at ease.